-Obi: Import XHTML file to create structure and record or import audio
+Obi: Import external file to create structure and record or import audio

-Step 1: Create XHTML file containing book structure
+Step 1: Create a file containing book structure

-Obi can automatically create the structure of a book by importing an XHTML file.
-The file being used should contain the names of sections and subsections marked up using XHTML tags such as heading 1, heading 2 etc.
+Obi can automatically create the structure of a book by importing a CSV, XHTML or DTBook file.
+The file being used should contain the names of sections and subsections in the prescribed format.

-Step 2: Import the XHTML file in Obi
+Step 2: Import the external file containing the structure in Obi

-Launch Obi and select New project from import from the File menu or press CTRL + SHIFT + N. Now follow the steps in the topic Creating a New Project by Importing an xhtml file to complete setting up of project.
+Launch Obi and select New project from import from the File menu or press CTRL + SHIFT + N. Now follow the steps in the topic Creating a New Project by Importing a file to complete setting up of project.

 Step 3: Record or import audio files

-There are two ways of recording a book in Obi – live recording using a microphone or importing previously recorded audio files.
+There are two ways of inserting audio in a book in Obi – live recording using a microphone or importing previously recorded audio files.
 In either case, it is important to first choose the desired options in the Preferences Dialog.
 See the topic Audio Preferences for making these selections.

-After phrase detection, you will have to play and listen to each phrase to locate problems such as unwanted sounds, mistakes in narration, missing narration, repetition, etc. You may have to use all the audio editing tools – select and delete, crop audio, split or merge, etc for creating appropriate phrases.
-See the topic Working with Phrases for information on audio editing in Obi.
+After phrase detection, you will have to play and listen to each phrase to locate problems such as unwanted sounds, mistakes in narration, missing narration, repetition, etc. You may have to use all the audio editing tools – select and delete, crop audio, split or merge, etc. for creating appropriate phrases.
+See the topic Working with Phrases for information on audio editing using Obi.

 See the topic Metadata View to provide mandatory and recommended information about the book such as author, publisher etc. in the project.